opentargets/ot-sitemap-cli/readme.md

 ### Example usage:

-To query from BQ `platform_21_02` and save results to `gs://ot-releases/21_02/sitemaps`:
+To query from BQ `platform_21_04` and save results to `gs://open-targets-data-releases/21.04/metadata/sitemaps` within the domain of project `open-targets-prod`:

 ```
 java -jar target/scala-2.12/ot-sitemap.jar \
---output-dir=gs://ot-releases/21_02/sitemaps \
-platform_21_02
+--output-dir=gs://open-targets-data-releases/21.04/metadata/sitemaps
+platform_21_04
+open-targets-prod
 ```

 If no output directory is given sitemaps will be generated in the local directory.
+If an output directory is given but either the Bucket is invalid or cloud storage is unavailable the outputs will be written to local disk.

+Note, the project hosting Big Query is the project which the output will be written to.

 ### Using environment variable